-- Increase the number of allowed prefixes so that all of the prefixes coming from "Cheap" will be allowed and the session will not be terminated. - Clear the neighbor session (configuration done in this exercise) between your WGxR1 router and router "Cheap" afterward and ensure that the neighbor session remains active.
+- You can increase the number of allowed prefixes so that all of the prefixes coming from Cheap will be allowed and the session will not be terminated. - You can clear the neighbor session (configuration done in this activity) between your WGxR1 router and router Cheap afterward and ensure that the neighbor session remains active.